coffee-fueled-dev/very-coffee/packages/program-synthesis-framework/subjective-obp.md

 - add ports **port-by-port** when it refines or extends its expectations, and
 - discover offers and ports **observationally** by reading external event streams and reconstructing them into elements of $\mathsf{Offer}$ and $\mathsf{Port}$.

 Subjective OBP does not itself mutate the external world; it formalizes how $A$ organizes and interprets causal structure.
 When $A$ chooses to act, each selected action is realized by an external effect handler (e.g.\ API call), and OBP records the resulting transitions.
-Thus, in subjective mode, OBP can be used:
+Thus, in first-person usage, OBP can be used:

-- purely as an **interpretive lens** over externally generated events, or
+- purely as an **interpretive lens** over externally generated events (embedded in or projected from a global $\mathcal{W}$), or
-- as a **decision engine** when combined with $\mathcal{P}$ and effectful handlers that execute the chosen actions on behalf of $A$.
+- as a **decision engine** on top of a self-contained internal graph, when combined with $\mathcal{P}$ and effectful handlers that execute the chosen actions on behalf of $A$.